nrwl/nx/docs/nx-cloud/private/auth-saml.md

 ## Helm config

-If you are using [Helm to deploy NxCloud](https://github.com/nrwl/nx-cloud-helm) you will need to configure the below two values, as well as make the `SAML_CERT` and `SAML_ENTRY_POINT` env vars as secrets:
+If you are using [Helm to deploy Nx Cloud](https://github.com/nrwl/nx-cloud-helm) you will need to configure the below two values, as well as make the `SAML_CERT` and `SAML_ENTRY_POINT` env vars as secrets: